-In addition to applying for a PPP loan, you may wish to consider which other federal, state and private financial support programs your business may be eligible for and applying for those that match your business needs.
+With the PPP now closed, you should consider which federal, state and private-sector financial support programs your business may be eligible for and apply for those that match your business needs.
 The NJ COVID-19 Business Emergency Assistance Eligibility Wizard is a helpful resource for companies and nonprofits in New Jersey.
 The New York City Department of Small Business Services offers weekly webinars on financial assistance for organizations financially impacted by COVID-19 that may be helpful for companies and nonprofits in the New York City area.
+Start Small Think Big has published a searchable list of private-sector grant and loan opportunities that covers various states and industries.